 Figure 3.
-Timeseries plot of CE06ISSM-RID16-02-FLORTD000 showing a repetitive pattern of total_volume_scattering_coefficient increasing to the upper detection limit and dropping to zero.
+Timeseries plot of CE06ISSM-RID16-02-FLORTD000 showing a repetitive pattern of total_volume_scattering_coefficient increasing to the upper detection limit and then dropping to zero.

 2.3 METBK

 For deployment 2 of GS01SUMO-SBD11-06-METBKA000, shortwave_irradiance and met_netsirr minimum nighttime values jumped from ~0 W m-2 to ~13-14 W m-2 and remained there through the rest of the deployment (Redmine ticket # 12543).
 The issue was investigated and a correction was provided for this dataset (see annotation ID 1522).
 Several other instrument deployments appear to have a similar issue (Table 9, Fig. 4), all of which should undergo the same investigation and corrections for these datasets should be provided to users.